 What criteria were used to purchase formulas?
 Do these criteria change over time?

 In alchemical reactions, phenomena are often described that are not observed when working under today's conditions (pure substances, stoichiometrically calculated input quantities, temperatures kept constant, etc.) or are considered insignificant by a modern-day experimenter.
+Assuming, however, that these were real observations, experimental confirmation will be sought in order to achieve a deeper understanding of the process.

 Members